OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Emulator Detection Examples

-There are several static indicators that indicate the device in question is being emulated.
+There are several indicators that indicate the device in question is being emulated.
 While all of these API calls could be hooked, this provides a modest first line of defense.

 The first set of indicaters stem from the build.prop file